scottishgovernment/resources.mygov.scot/_standard/open-source.markdown

 ##Statement

-Make all new source code open and reusable, and publish it under appropriate licences (or give a convincing explanation as to why this can’t be done for specific subsets of the source code)
+Make all new source code open and reusable, and publish it under appropriate licences (or give a convincing explanation as to why this can’t be done for specific subsets of the source code).

 ##Rationale